robjohncolson/2018APExamFRQ6/README.md

 5. Mark the topic as completed when finished
 6. The site will suggest the next topic to study
 7. Your progress is saved automatically in your browser
+8. After completing all regular topics, tackle the capstone AP Exam FRQ 6 challenge
+9. Once all topics including the capstone are completed, you can reset your progress to start again

+## Learning Path

+The topics are designed to be completed in sequential order:

+1. Topic 4-8: Binomial and Geometric Random Variables
+2. Topic 4-9: Transforming and Combining Random Variables
+3. Topic 5-5: Sampling Distributions for Means
+4. Topic 5-6: Central Limit Theorem
+5. Topic 6-4: Confidence Intervals for Proportions
+6. Topic 6-5: Confidence Intervals for Means
+7. Topic 6-10: Selecting an Appropriate Inference Procedure
+8. **CAPSTONE**: 2018 AP Exam Free Response Question 6

 ## Embedding in Schoology